fjl/p2p-drafts/discv5-packets.md

   node liveness checks.
 Hey can be sent at any time.

   - `signature` is used to authenticate the reply.
   - `reply-cookie` should be the abbreviated hash of the last Hey packet to which this packet is a response.
   - `[recipient-ip, recipient-port]` is the UDP envelope address to which the packet is being sent.
   - `wantreply` is `1` if the sender wishes to receive a reply and `0` otherwise.
   - `node-record` is the current version of the sender's signed node record.
 The record can be an empty byte array in case the node does not wish to publish or update its record.

-When replying to a Hey packet with non-empty `node-record`, the UDP endpoint from the record, the reply should be sent there instead of replying to the UDP packet source address.

 #### FindNode Packet (0x02)